evolvingstuff/vdw2/content/posts/number-1-vitamin-d-danger-you-absolutely-must-know-with-transcript.md

 │   ├── TextNode
-│   │   full_match: `61 Health problems proven to be fought by Vitamin D levels achieved by ` │   │   inner_content: `61 Health problems proven to be fought by Vitamin D levels achieved by ` │   ├── LocalLinkNode
+│   │   full_match: `61 Health problems proven to be fought by Vitamin D levels achieved by ` │   │   inner_content: `61 Health problems proven to be fought by Vitamin D levels achieved by ` │   ├── AliasedLocalLinkNode
-│   │   full_match: `((One pill every two weeks gives you all the vitamin D most adults need|1 weekly Vitamin D pill))` │   │   inner_content: `One pill every two weeks gives you all the vitamin D most adults need|1 weekly Vitamin D pill` │   │   page: `One pill every two weeks gives you all the vitamin D most adults need|1 weekly Vitamin D pill` │   │   children:
+│   │   full_match: `((One pill every two weeks gives you all the vitamin D most adults need|1 weekly Vitamin D pill))` │   │   inner_content: `One pill every two weeks gives you all the vitamin D most adults need|1 weekly Vitamin D pill` │   │   page: `One pill every two weeks gives you all the vitamin D most adults need` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `One pill every two weeks gives you all the vitamin D most adults need|1 weekly Vitamin D pill`